Joey Meneses Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all MLB pitching staffs (3.95).
+- The Giants have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- Giants pitchers combine to allow 103 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Giants give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- The lefty's most recent time out came on Sunday against the Pittsburgh Pirates, when he went 3 2/3 innings, surrendering one earned run while giving up five hits.
+- The right-hander last appeared on Tuesday against the Cincinnati Reds, when he went seven innings, allowing two earned runs while giving up four hits.

-- The 32-year-old has an ERA of 4.53, with 8.4 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.